Elkay44/skymirror_website_clone/skymirror/business-plan-docs/INTERNSHIP_PROGRAM_SUMMARY.md

 **Timeline to launch:** 8-12 weeks with proper preparation.

-**Expected outcome:** A world-class internship program that attracts top talent, delivers business value, and builds the next generation of SkyMirror engineers and Academy instructors.
+**Expected outcome:** A world-class internship program that attracts top talent, delivers business value, and builds the next generation of Skymirror engineers and Academy instructors.

 ---